huanglm-me/VI-RGBT1500/README.md

+# VI-RGBT1500
+This project provides VI-RGBT1500 Dataset and VI-RGBT Training-set.

 # Multiple Graph Affinity Interactive Network and A Variable Illumination Dataset for RGBT Image Salient Object Detection

-This repo is the official implementation of
-["Multiple Graph Affinity Interactive Network and A Variable Illumination Dataset for RGBT Image Salient Object Detection"] (Submitted to IEEE TCSVT)
+This project provides the code and results for "Multiple Graph Affinity Interactive Network and A Variable Illumination Dataset for RGBT Image Salient Object Detection".
+(Submitted to IEEE TCSVT)

-The RGBT SOD dataset VI-RGBT1500 will be published after acceptance of the manuscript~~ The source code MGAI will be published soon~~